quangnguyen310/MQTTServer/README.md

 Feel free to use the code and comment about any problem you find.

-P/s: Change the name, key, and feeds from adafruit.io server when use
+P/s: Change the name, key, and feeds from adafruit.io server when using.